IBSim/VirtualLab/docs/source/contributing.rst

 Our aim is that **VirtualLab** grows to accommodate applications that we might not have originally envisaged being part of the workflow.
 As such, our recommendation is that you contact us by raising an `issue on gitlab <https://gitlab.com/ibsim/virtuallab/-/issues/new>`_ with 'Type: Enhancement'.
 We will then be able to work with you to add or create a new Container such that others may also benefit from its inclusion.
 If you're keen to create a container which will only be used by yourself, then please follow these instructions.

 To build new containers for **VirtualLab** you will first need to `Install Docker <https://docs.docker.com/get-docker/>`_.
 We use Docker for development of containers as opposed to Apptainer because Dockerhub provides a convenient way of hosting and updating containers which Apptainer can pull from natively.
 The next step is to create your DockerFile configured with the software that you wish to use.
-We wont go into detail how to do this because it's out of the scope of this document.
+We won't go into detail how to do this because it's out of the scope of this document.
 However, most popular software already have pre-made DockerFiles you can use as a starting point or failing that there are already plenty of `resources online <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`_` to get you started.

 Once you have a DockerFile you will need to convert it to Apptainer.
 Annoyingly, Apptainer can't build directly from a local Docker file instead you need to point it to a repository on a docker registry.
 The easiest way to do this is to use `DockerHub  <https://hub.docker.com/>`_.
 You will first need to create an account.
 Once this is done you will need to log into the DockerHub website then click on the blue "Create Repository" button (see screenshots).